jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return result + getDetails() + "\n- setup:\n    - ";
 ```
 __
-scene {chaos adjust: -1 OR 1} - Shift the chaos value by {chaosAdjust}, then increment the current scene and run a scene check.
+scene {chaos adjust: -1 OR 1} - Shifts the chaos value by {chaosAdjust}, then increments the current scene and run a scene check.

 __